qilinO-o/ts-libtrace/README.md

 ```
 Use `--include` / `--exclude` glob patterns and `--verbose` to inspect the resolved config.

-3) Run your instrumented code and set an output directory:
+3) Run your instrumented code and set an output directory (default: traces out to `.libtrace`):
 ```bash
 LIBTRACE_DIR=./traces node .instrumented/your-entry.js
 ```